The Challenges of Mother Nature

 Living in Paradise is a great asset but it also has its challenges.
 The weather, the sunlight, and outdoor advantages are a blessing but mother nature can inflict some serious blows, emotionally, financially, and physically.
 The Caribbean is prone to hurricanes annually.
 The Atlantic hurricane season starts on June 1 and ends on November 30 but the season peaks in late August through September.
 There are several ways in which your business and production can be interrupted.

-1. You are at risk for wind damage of flooding; if your premises are not properly secured against hurricanes, damages could be catastrophic, Stock could be damaged, even if your premises survive a hurricane, the lost of essential services can take its toll.
-I have experienced 3 major hurricanes in the last decade; we suffered water damage during one hurricane and lost of production time for over 3 months on each occasion; After Irma lost of production time was six months and loss of business was over 12 months.
+1. You are at risk for wind damage or flooding.
+If your premises are not properly secured against hurricanes, damages could be catastrophic, stock could be damaged, even if your premises survive a hurricane, the lost of essential services can take its toll.
+I have experienced three major hurricanes in the last decade.
+We suffered water damage during one hurricane and loss of production time for over three months on each occasion.
+After Irma, the loss of production time was six months and loss of business was over 12 months.
 Electricity, Internet Service, communications were disrupted for over four months and over six months in some areas.

-Tourism is the major industry for most Caribbean countries, for Anguilla where I reside it is the only industry.
-After a hurricane Travel is severely disrupted, hotels close for repairs, damage to airports prohibits planes from landing and many other factors brings tourism to a halt.
-The only sectors that cannot complain after Irma are the construction workers and the auto mechanics; even so lack of finances to carry out repairs delayed the recovery process.
+2. Tourism is the major industry for most Caribbean countries.
+For Anguilla where I reside, it is the only industry.
+After a hurricane, travel is severely disrupted, hotels close for repairs, damage to airports prohibits planes from landing and many other factors brings tourism to a halt.
+The only sectors that cannot complain after Irma are the construction workers and the auto mechanics.
+Even so, lack of finances to carry out repairs delayed the recovery process.

 It is safe to say that most business catering to the tourist industry, lost over twelve months of business in the aftermath of hurricane Irma.